 If you already have graduated from recognized aesthetics/beauty therapy training up to level 3 or 4, then you should be able to undertake Skin Diagnostician training without difficulty.

 The most respected and industry leading training available to become a Skin Diagnostician is the renowned Advanced Skin Analysis program from Pastiche Training.
-Available as an e-learning course, the 5 module, 52 unit course is around 65-70 contact hours and can be completed part-time in as little 3-4 months if study time permits.
+Available as an e-learning course, the 7 module, 56 unit (lesson) course is around 65-70 contact hours and can be completed part-time in as little 3-4 months if study time permits.